You’ve probably heard the phrase “aging gracefully,” but what does that actually mean for your day-to-day life as you enter your 60s?

 - Promote an overall healthier life.

-The next time you’re at the grocery store or your local farmer’s market, pick up a few extra pieces of fruit and your favorite veggies!
+The next time you’re at the grocery store or your local farmers market, remember to pick up a few extra pieces of fruit and your favorite veggies!

 2. Exercise or Move Every Day

-Much like a healthy diet, daily exercise is encouraged at every age.
-According to the Centers for Disease Control and Prevention (CDC), carving out time for regular physical activity is one of the most important things older adults can do for their health.
-It can:
+Much like a healthy diet, daily exercise is encouraged at every age and is one of the keys to maintaining your energy to keep up with grandkids, work, and everything else that’s important to you.
+According to the Centers for Disease Control and Prevention (CDC), carving out time for regular physical activity is one of the most important things older adults can do for their health because it maintains muscle and bone strength while preventing or delaying health problems.

 The CDC recommends that you: